MonishAiyappa/Walmart-Sales-Analysis-MySQL/README.md

 - **Member** customers generate higher total and average revenue compared to normal customers, emphasizing the value of customer membership programs.
 - Certain cities contribute a higher **VAT percentage relative to revenue**, indicating regional differences in tax contribution and purchasing behavior.
 - Customer ratings vary by **time of day and weekday**, with specific branches receiving higher average ratings on particular days.
+- These insights can be used to optimize staffing during peak hours, promote high-performing product lines, and strengthen customer membership strategies.

 ## SQL Analysis Approach